Decidable equality for Empty

 immediately on a dedicated thread.
 This is particularly useful for long-running and/or

-I/O-bound tasks since Lean will by default allocate no more non-dedicated workers
+I/O-bound tasks since Lean will, by default, allocate no more non-dedicated workers

 than the number of cores to reduce context switches.